-Investing activities: Cash utilized in investing activities was \$233 million for the six months ended June 30, 2020, compared to \$410 million utilized for the six months ended June 30, 2019.
-Capital spending for property, plant and equipment was \$189 million during the first six months of 2020 compared to \$233 million in the same period in 2019.
-Cash paid for acquisitions was \$0 and \$157 million for the first six months ended June 30, 2020 and 2019, respectively.
+Investing activities: Cash provided by investing activities was \$151 million for the nine months ended September 30, 2020, compared to \$505 million utilized for the nine months ended September 30, 2019.
+Capital spending for property, plant and equipment was \$246 million during the first nine months of 2020, compared to \$333 million in the same period in 2019.
+In response to the COVID-19 pandemic, the Company is taking a number of measures, including limiting its capital expenditures, to reduce costs and preserve its financial flexibility.
+The Company estimates that its full year 2020 capital expenditures should be approximately \$300 million or lower.
+Cash paid for acquisitions was \$0 and \$157 million for the first nine months ended September 30, 2020 and 2019, respectively.
 On June 28, 2019, the Company completed its acquisition of Nueva Fábrica Nacional de Vidrio, S. de R.L. de C.V., a four furnace glass plant located near Mexico City, Mexico, from Grupo Modelo, a wholly owned affiliate of Anheuser-Busch InBev SA/NV.
-Contributions and advances to joint ventures were \$0 and \$22 million in the first six months of 2020 and 2019, respectively.
+Contributions and advances to joint ventures were \$0 and \$22 million in the first nine months of 2020 and 2019, respectively.
 No significant contributions are planned to the Company's joint ventures in 2020.
-Following the Chapter 11 filing in January 2020, the activities of Paddock are now subject to review and oversight by the bankruptcy court.
-As a result, the Company no longer has exclusive control over Paddock's activities during the bankruptcy proceedings.
-Therefore, Paddock was deconsolidated and its assets and liabilities were derecognized from the Company's financial statements, which resulted in an investing outflow of \$47 million in the Company's first half 2020 condensed consolidated cash flows.
-See Note 11 to the Condensed Consolidated Financial Statements for more information.